This was written as part of my literature review for my PhD

 Regular programming are similar across stations.
 It starts with early morning news programmes, followed by variety, lifestyle shows, or cartoons; entertainment shows for lunch; soap operas for the afternoon, followed by evening news; and another round of soap operas or reality TV for primetime (Estrella and Loffeholz, 2019).

 All television franchises are approved by the government, particularly by Congress and regulated by the National Telecommunications Commission.
 Recently, ABS-CBN has been told to stop reporting criticisms about Duterte’s drug war or else their television franchise will not be renewed.
+In 2020, the Congress refused the renewal of ABS-CBN’s franchise and the broadcasting company has stopped airing its shows.

 The Philippines ranks first in the world in terms of time spent on social media (Camus, 2017).
 According to We Are Social’s (2018) Global Digital Report, the Philippines tops the world in terms of social media usage, with 71 million users spending an average of 4 hours and 12 minutes a day mainly on Facebook.